sph-mn/sph-db/other/documentation/internals.md

 # space requirements
 * nodes and relations are stored in b+trees with a basic o(log n) space complexity (average and worst case)
-* the required space depends on the chosen dg_id_t and dg_ordinal_t types. the maximum possible size for these types is restricted by the largest available c type supported by the compiler that is used to compile sph-db. the commonly available range is 0 to 64 bit. the minimum possible size is 8 bit for identifiers and 0 bit for ordinals (untested)
+* the required space depends on the chosen db_id_t and db_ordinal_t types. the maximum possible size for these types is restricted by the largest available c type supported by the compiler that is used to compile sph-db because pointers are not supported. the commonly supported range is 0 to 64 bit. the minimum possible size is 8 bit for identifiers and 0 bit for ordinals (untested)
 * nodes
   * node-size = id-size + data-size
-  * virtual-node-size = 0 (only exist in relations)
+  * virtual-node-size = 0 (only exist in relations or field data)
 * relations
   * relation-size = 8 * id-size + ordinal-size
   * example 1
     * id-size = 64, ordinal-size = 32
     * relation-size = 8 * 64 + 32 = 544
     * 544 bit per relation
-    * 3e9 relations: 1.632 terabit of storage
+    * 3e9 relations: 1632 gigabit of storage
-    * 3e6 relations: 1.632 gigabit of storage
+    * 3e6 relations: 1632 megabit of storage
   * example 2
     * id-size = 32, ordinal-size = 0
     * relation-size = 8 * 32 + 0 = 256
     * 256 bit per relation
     * 3e9 relations: 768 gigabit
     * 3e6 relations: 768 megabit
-  * implementation of unidirectional relations and omitted label-to-left indexing could reduce the required size per relation to (2 * id-size + ordinal-size)
+  * implementation of unidirectional relations and omitted label-to-left indexing in the future can reduce the required size per relation to (2 * id-size + ordinal-size)

 # code
 * ``sph-db-extra.h`` contains declarations for internally used things